EDUCBA Logo

 • Always mention the Axis Title to make the chart readable.
 Because as a viewer, it is very difficult to understand the chart without Axis Titles.

-• Axis Titles is nothing but Horizontal Axis (X-Axis) and Vertical Axis (Y-Axis)
+• Axis Titles are nothing but Horizontal Axis (X-Axis) and Vertical Axis (Y-Axis)

 Recommended Articles

 This has been a guide to Excel Scatter Plot Chart.
-Here we discuss how to create Scatter Plot Chart in Excel along with practical examples and a downloadable excel template.
+Here we discuss how to create Scatter Plot Chart in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. Plots in Excel